India farm laws — what impact will the repeal have on Modi's standing? | DW | 22.11.2021

 Modi said the farming laws were brought in with good intentions, but that his government failed to convey this to the farmers

-Thousands of farmers continue to protest in India even after Prime Minister Narendra Modi on Friday unexpectedly rolled back contentious agricultural laws his government rammed through parliament last year arguing that they would modernize the nation's farm sector.
+Thousands of farmers continue to protest in India even after Prime Minister Narendra Modi on Friday unexpectedly rolled back contentious agricultural laws that his government rammed through Parliament last year, arguing that they would modernize the nation's farm sector.

 The laws sparked yearlong protests from tens of thousands of farmers, who feared new rules would dramatically reduce their incomes.
 The row also posed a significant challenge to Modi's administration.